 There was no sign of the manager at his home address on Hong Kong Island.
-However, it was clear that someone was occupying apartment.
-The bank was a concerned and wanted to know more.
+However, it was clear that someone was occupying the apartment.
+The bank was concerned and wanted to know more.
 The client asked us to find out where the manager was actually living.

 In addition, they asked us to carry out research to see if we could find any assets and also better understand his personal relationships with colleagues.

 PRESTIGIOUS ADDRESS: The residential address was a very high-end block on Hong Kong Island.
 The surveillance team went to the address and parked nearby.